University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 seqmagick convert --output-format nexus --alphabet dna bovidae_50_mtDNA-named.fa bovidae_50_mtDNA-named.nex
 ```

 Look at the NEXUS alignment file.
 At the beginning of the alignment and near the end there are regions that have large gaps and very poor conservation.

-**Q2.
-What is the reason for this? (*Hint: use the accession numbers in the name to search [Entrez](https://www.ncbi.nlm.nih.gov/genome/) for the annotation.*)**
+Because the mitochondrial genome is circular, the chosen "position 0" is conventionally set to the beginning of the non-coding [Control Loop](http://www.geneticorigins.org/mito/theory3.html), which can be highly variable between species.

 The phylogenetic reconstruction methods we will be using cannot handle missing bases, so these must be removed.
 We can use Gblocks to remove the non-conserved regions of the alignment.